Position space formulation for Dirac fermions on honeycomb lattice: The continuum limit

 Now we consider the existence of parity invariant mass term in the Hamiltonian.
 This term is invariant under the parity transformation (which is exchange symmetry of $A\leftrightarrow B$ and $x\rightarrow -x$ but $\rho\rightarrow\rho$ in Figure \ref{fig:honey2}), and so that we have

 This is invariant under two global symmetries, $1_{2\times2}\otimes1_{2\times2},\ \tau_{1}\otimes\sigma_{3}$, whereas, under symmetry generated by $\tau_{2}\otimes1_{2\times2}$, $\tau_{3}\otimes\sigma_{3}$, this mass term is not invariant.
-Therefore, in analogy to QCD, we shall call the symmetry with generator $\tau_{2}\otimes1_{2\times2}$, $\tau_{3}\otimes\sigma_{3}$ as "naive chiral symmetry".
+Therefore, in analogy to QCD, we shall call the symmetry with generator $\tau_{2}\otimes1_{2\times2}$, $\tau_{3}\otimes\sigma_{3}$ as "flavor-chiral symmetry".
 Under this global symmetry, the parity invariant mass term Eq.(\ref{eq:mass}) is forbidden up to the first order of $\vec{k}$ (see in Table \ref{tab:symm}).
-We notice that the higher derivative term than $\mathcal O(k^2)$ violates "naive chiral symmetry" similar to Wilson fermion.
+We notice that the higher derivative term than $\mathcal O(k^2)$ violates "flavor-chiral symmetry" similar to Wilson fermion.
 It seems that the Parity invariant mass term may be induced through quantum corrections, which is associated with higher momentum effect, when interactions between electrons-electron and electron-photon are turned on.

-In the continuum limit, there exists a global flavor-chiral symmetry generated by $\tau_{3}\otimes\sigma_{3}$, however, as well as overlap fermion in lattice QCD, such global symmetry may be deformed by lattice artifact at finite lattice spacing.
-In the next section, we consider a possibility of chiral symmetry on position space formulation in honeycomb lattice.
+In the continuum limit, there exists a global flavor-chiral symmetry generated by $\tau_{3}\otimes\sigma_{3}$, however, as in the case of overlap fermion in lattice QCD, such global symmetry may be deformed by lattice artifact at finite lattice spacing.
+In the next section, we consider a possibility of flavor-chiral symmetry on position space formulation in honeycomb lattice.

 Note that making Legendre transformation of Eq.(\ref{eq:ham_dirac}), we also derive the Lagarangian

 where $\bar{\psi}=\psi^{\dagger}\gamma_{0}$ and gamma matrices $\gamma_{0},\ \gamma_{1},\ \gamma_{2}$ are,